iurrutia/legendary-bassoon/README.md

 Please note: I have made the description of the problem and solution purposely vague to make this notebook difficult to search for.

 This repo has code that solves different aspects of vehicle routing problem variations.
+Namely, I'm interesed in understanding the potential benefits of clustering ride requests.

 Part 1:
-The first is an implementation of an optimization problems that addresses vehicle scheduling within each cluster.
+The first is an implementation of an optimization problem that solves vehicle scheduling for a small number of ride requests (e.g. for ride requests that are clustered together).

 Part 2:
-The second is an EDA of some easily searchable vehicle data, with some 'back of the envelope' calculations to approximate efficiency gains from clustering ride requests. .
+The second is an EDA of some easily searchable vehicle data, with some 'back of the envelope' calculations to approximate efficiency gains from clustering ride requests.

 These two components do not currently work together.
 To merge the two components: